BestMordaEver/Voice-Manager/README.md

 [Here's how it looks](https://i.imgur.com/xNKVC2B.mp4)

 List of available commands:
-- help - shows help message
+- help - sends help message or information about another commands
 - register - registers a voice chat that will be used as a lobby.
 You can feed it channel IDs or channel name
 - unregister - unregisters an existing lobby.
 You can feed it channel IDs or channel name
+- template - change new channels' name template.
+Look at "help template" to learn more
 - prefix - set a new prefix.
 Mentioning will still work
-- language - change language
-- list - lists all registered lobbies
+- list - lists all registered lobbies on the server
 - stats - take a sneak peek on bot's performance!
 - support - sends an invite to support Discord server